 - Enhance predictability of solution delivery

-- Interacting stakeholders for generating business value
+- Interacting with stakeholders for generating business value

-3. Enterprise Agile Coach: Enterprise agility is crucial if a business wants to keep up with the current marketplace or sustainably compete in the new one.
 An enterprise agile coach is unique in that their role sits at the crossroads of several domains and has a great impact on both the strategic direction taken by a company as well as how it executes on its roadmap.

 Unlike other coaching methods, when an enterprise agile coach steps into a project, they bring not just insights for individuals but also tools and processes which seamlessly integrate Agile practices with existing aspects of a given business environment.